rhine3/audiomoth-guide/guide.md

 When an SD card fills, the unit will stop saving recordings to it, and the unit's red LED light will stay constantly lit until the SD card is removed.

-When reusing a microSD card that has already been deployed, check to make sure that the card is truly empty before reuse.
+When reusing a microSD card that has already been deployed, check to make sure that the card is truly empty before reuse:

 * On Mac computers, you can check the amount of space remaining on the card using Disk Utility.
 Deleting files on the microSD card using the graphical user interface does not actually delete them until the trash bin is emptied!
 * You can be certain a card is empty by reformatting the card every time you reuse it, or using the `rm` command in the terminal.